This is Not a Sequel: Chapter 3

 “There you are,” she said.

-He was soft and warm.
-He smelled like dust and that expensive salmon kibble Ryder used to complain about.
-He let out a small, protesting chirp but didn’t struggle.
-Lady pressed her face into his fur for a second too long.
+Soft and warm.
+Dust and expensive salmon kibble, the kind Ryder used to complain about.
+A small protesting chirp but no struggle.
+She pressed her face into his fur a second too long.
 She needed proof.

-She found the thin blue strip of his collar.
-Her finger searched for the silver bell.
+Her finger found the thin blue strip of his collar.
+Searched for the silver bell.

 She flicked it.

-Lady frowned and pulled him closer to the light.
+She pulled him closer to the light.
 The bell wasn’t broken.
-It was packed tight with pale fur and a piece of dried grass.
+Packed tight with pale fur and a piece of dried grass.
 Enough to kill the sound.

 She picked at it with her fingernail until the bell rang freely.
 The chime was a needle in the quiet room.

 Ripp let out a sharp meow and twisted out of her arms.
-He landed on the carpet with a soft thud and trotted out, tail high, like the whole thing had been a personal insult.
+Landed on the carpet with a soft thud and trotted out, tail high, like the whole thing had been a personal insult.

 She stood and backed out, closing the door.